A convex ear decomposition of the augmented Bergman complex of a matroid: A connection to augmented Chow polynomials

 This section provides an analogue of this theorem for augmented Bergman complexes.
 We emphasize that, a priori, there are no reasons to expect such a concise relation between these two classes of polynomials and it is surprising that it continues to hold true in the augmented setting.

 We assume familiarity with basic notions about Chow rings of matroids and their Hilbert--Poincar\'e series; our notation here follows \cite{FMSV24} closely, and we refer to that paper for any undefined terminology.
 One important distinction between the Chow polynomial and the augmented Chow polynomial is their definition on matroids with loops.
-In general, the Chow polynomial is defined to be zero if the matroid has a loop, whereas the augmented Chow polynomial just `ignores' loops.
+In general, the Chow polynomial is defined to be zero if the matroid has a loop, whereas the augmented Chow polynomial of a matroid with loops does not change if one removes the loops.

 \begin{theorem} The $h$-vector of the augmented Bergman complex of $\U_{d,n}$ can be expressed as

 where $\mathrm{H}_{\M}(x)$ stands for the Hilbert--Poincar\'e series of the augmented Chow ring of $\M$. \end{theorem}